pranshu2610/MATLAB_codes/README.md

 ### How to Contribute?
 Send a Pull Request to
 * add a missing program
-* add am entire new Lab folder
+* add an entire new Lab folder
 * correct the existing program

 ### Contributors